Are you looking to patent a new idea? Are you wondering how to protect the way it looks and prevent copycats?

 Even if the publication is a utility patent application, or any industry publication (academic, newspaper, marketing, sales, trade journal, science-fiction, etc.) it can act to prevent the design from getting through the patent office.

-You should do a patent search to make sure that your design is one of a kind.
+Before you jump into learning how to write a patent application and filing it, you should do a patent search to make sure that your design is one of a kind.
 If there are any prior art references or prior patent documents that are similar, chances are the examiner will find it.

 Note: Even if the examiner doesn’t find it – when you go to enforce your patent rights, you better bet the defendant will search high and low to find prior art to invalidate your patent later.
 Thus, the importance of patent searching.